sergeyk/sergeyk.github.com/index.md

 title: Home
 layout: default
 ---

 My goal is to develop and deploy AI systems to improve human life.

 In 2014, I finished a PhD in Computer Science at UC Berkeley, advised by [Trevor Darrell](http://www.eecs.berkeley.edu/~trevor/), and co-founded [Gradescope](https://gradescope.com), where we develop AI to transform grading into learning.
 In 2018, Gradescope was acquired as a standalone product by [Turnitin](https://turnitin.com), a leading ed tech provider.

-Recently, I co-organized a weekend program on [Full Stack Deep Learning](https://fullstackdeeplearning.com) (also a UW Professional Master's Program [course](https://bit.ly/uwfsdl)), and was also fortunate to be selected for the [UW Engineering Early Career Award](https://www.engr.washington.edu/alumni/diamond/2019honorees#early).
+Recently, I co-organized an in-person and online educational program [Full Stack Deep Learning](https://fullstackdeeplearning.com) (now also a [Berkeley](https://bit.ly/berkeleyfsdl) and [UW](https://bit.ly/uwfsdl) course).

+I was fortunate to be selected for the [UW Engineering Early Career Award](https://www.engr.washington.edu/alumni/diamond/2019honorees#early).

 Check out my [CV](/resume/sergey_karayev_cv.pdf), [LinkedIn](https://linkedin.in/in/sergeykarayev/), [Google Scholar](https://scholar.google.com/citations?user=ijmuZ0wAAAAJ), [Github](https://github.com/sergeyk/), [Twitter](https://twitter.com/sergeykarayev) or [email me](mailto:sergeykarayev@gmail.com).

 {% for category in site.ordered_categories %}

 <h2>{{ category }}</h2>
 <ul class="projects">
     {% for post in site.categories[category] %}